 - Enhanced Customer Experience: Endless aisle enhances the customer shopping experience by providing access to a broader selection of products, allowing customers to find desired items even if they are not physically present in-store.

-These points highlight the working mechanism of endless aisle, which involves offering a digital catalog, enabling product selection and ordering, integrating technology systems, and enhancing the customer experience while optimizing inventory and boosting sales.
+These points highlight the working mechanism of endless aisle, which involves offering a digital catalog, enabling product selection and ordering, integrating technology systems, and enhancing the customer experience while optimising inventory and boosting sales.

 Pros of Endless Aisle